Gaelleroy/iris-rwe-pipeline/docs/sap.md

 6.5 percentage points in the probability of meaningful improvement is interpretable and collapsible; an odds ratio of either 2.17 or 1.75 is neither.

-Point estimates only — valid intervals for the standardised quantities require a bootstrap that resamples the whole fitting procedure, which is not implemented.
+Point estimates only.
+Valid intervals for the standardised quantities require a bootstrap that resamples the whole fitting procedure, which is not implemented.

-### Mediator — deliberately NOT adjusted in the primary analysis
+### Mediator, deliberately NOT adjusted in the primary analysis

 `injection_count_yr1` is measured after index and lies on the path `treatment -> injection count -> outcome`.
 Both arrows are strongly present in